ekoindia/openapi-spec/markdown/README.md

 ### 1.4 Validate Sender Aadhaar OTP API
-This API is used to validate the sender's Aadhaar number by using the otp received on the sender's aadhaar associated mobile number and the otp_ref_id received in response of 'Generate Sender Aadhaar OTP API'.
+This API is used to validate the sender's Aadhaar number by using the otp received on the sender's mobile number and the otp_ref_id received in response of 'Generate Sender Aadhaar OTP API'.

 #### Details
 - **Method:** POST